Colour & the perceiver

 Thursday June 15, 12:45-2:15pm Eastern.

 Part of Colour Impact 2023: Color and Human Experience.
-This was Part 3 of our series on Factors affecting colour perception.
+This is Part 3 of our series on Factors affecting colour perception.

 Talk 1: Dr. Ming Ronnier Luo